Giving Ada a Chance

 What's Next, and What Have We Learned? #

-For all the water-cooler chatter of obsolescence, Ada still enjoys serious respect in industries where failure is not an option.
-Nvidia recently chose Ada and its SPARK subset9 as their language of choice for development of safety-critical firmware in their embedded-systems.
+For all the water-cooler chatter of obsolescence, Ada still enjoys serious respect in industries where failure isn't an option.
+Nvidia recently chose Ada and its SPARK subset9 as their language of choice for developing safety-critical firmware in their embedded-systems.
 Some other notable users of Ada include the European Space Agency10, BAE Systems, Saab, Thales, and Boeing.
 A quick glance at leading Ada compiler manufacturer AdaCore's customer list demonstrates that the market for Ada is certainly alive and well.
 The historical record will likely prove kinder to Ada than its critics.

 Many developers point to Rust as the systems programming language of the future.